Carle Hessay: Themes

 Hessay sometimes used religious allusions as metaphors illustrating the conditions that threaten modern society.
 The Number of Man refers to the Book of Revelation, and its complex montage of sinister apparitions and skulls is deliberately obscure.
 Various late works are shamanistic and metaphysical, such as the sacral Wake for a Shuswap.
 This 1971 painting depicts a Secwepemc First Nations memorial taking place around a fire, the participants saturated in bright reds and blues, enveloped by the blackness of night.
-A few of his canvases record his experiences in the Spanish Civil War, seen in La Pasionaria (Dolores Ibárruri) at the Jarama River.
+A few of his canvases record his experiences in the Spanish Civil War, seen in the ethereal La Pasionaria (Dolores Ibárruri) at the Jarama River.
 Other war scenes are based on Biblical prophecy or classical history.

 His ambivalence towards urban centres is captured in a small number of cityscapes, shown by The Great City, in which his crystalline treatment contrasts with the rubble-strewn setting at the base of an arched viaduct.
 As part of a Canada Council Explorations project, he created a series of futuristic paintings entitled The Hollow World, destined for the Vancouver Planetarium, but never exhibited in his lifetime.
 Imaginatively beginning in the year 3000 A.D., they reveal how civilization might unfold, when engineering feats could make possible the creation of new worlds.